Ceramics of Jalisco: Tonalá

 Near Tonalá are the small communities of Salatitlán, El Rosario and Tateposco which are also ceramics centers.
 Salatitlán is known for clay whistles formed by molds into shapes such as human and animal figures.
 El Rosario produces barro canelo but mostly as miniatures and toys such as miniature cookware.
 Another popular liquid container in the Tonala area is the tinaja, a squat jug with a handle at the top and a small spout.
 In Santa Cruz de la Huerta, near Tonala, specializes in clay drainpipes, some crudely fashioned toys and whistles in the shape of animals.
 Most of these products are sold in public markets.
 One exception to this is the work of Candelario Medrano, who makes curious, sometimes grotesque sculptures.
 In his workshop can be found double decked boats, church buildings with miniature people, and animals such as lions, roosters and owls with savage human faces.
 They tend to be large pieces, made partly by mold and partly by hand, then painted in bright, clashing acrylics.

+In 2006, the group of Tonalteca potters from Tonalá, Jalisco received the National Prize for Arts in the Popular arts and traditions category.